Asymptotic Poincar\'e Maps along the edges of Polytopes: Asymptotic Poincar e Maps

 \begin{proof} Follows immediately from Lemmas~\ref{pgamma} and~\ref{vertexpoincare}. \end{proof}

-To encode the semi-global dynamics of the flow $\varphi_X^t$ along the edges we will use Poincar\'e return maps to a system of cross-sections placed at the edges of a structural set (see Definition~\ref{structural:set}).
-Any orbit of the flow $\varphi_X^t$ that shadows some heteroclinic cycle must intersect this cross-section system in a recurrent way.
+As mentioned in the introduction, we are interested in studying the flow of $X$ along heteroclinic cycles on the polytope's vertex-edge network.
+To encode the semi-global dynamics of the flow $\varphi_X^t$ along the cycles, we use Poincar\'e return maps to a system of cross-sections $\Sigma_\gamma$, see Remark~\ref{sigma-gamma}, placed at the edges of a structural set, see Definition~\ref{structural:set}.
+Any orbit of the flow $\varphi_X^t$ that shadows some heteroclinic cycle must intersect these cross-sections in a recurrent way.

-\begin{defn} Let $X\in\fX(\Gamma^ d)$ be a vector field with a structural set, $S\subset E$.
-We define the $S$-Poincar\'e map $P _S:D_{S} \subset \Sigma_S\to \Sigma_S$ setting $\Sigma_S:= \cup_{\gamma\in S} \Sigma_\gamma$, $D_{S}:= \cup_{\xi\in \Bscr_S(\chi)} D_{\xi}$ and $P_S(p):=P_\xi(p)$ for all $p\in D_{\xi}$.
-Note that the domains $D_{\xi}$ and $D_{\xi'}$ are disjoint for $\xi\neq \xi'$ in $\Bscr_S(\chi)$. \end{defn}
+\begin{defn} Let $X\in\fX(\Gamma^ d)$ be a vector field with a structural set $S\subset E$.
+We define the $S$-Poincar\'e map $P _S:\UU_{S} \subset \Sigma_S\to \Sigma_S$ setting $\Sigma_S:= \cup_{\gamma\in S} \Sigma_\gamma$, $\UU_{S}:= \cup_{\xi\in \Bscr_S(\chi)} \UU_{\xi}$ and $P_S(p):=P_\xi(p)$ for all $p\in \UU_{\xi}$.
+Note that the domains $\UU_{\xi}$ and $\UU_{\xi'}$ are disjoint for $\xi\neq \xi'$ in $\Bscr_S(\chi)$. \end{defn}